Larry Persily

 He transitioned to public policy work in taxes, oil and gas and fiscal issues, working for state and municipal government, including time in the Alaska governor's Washington, D.C. office.
 In addition to his time with the Alaska federal office, he worked as a staffer to state House Finance Committee co-chair Mike Hawker; chief of state for state House member John Lincoln; chief of staff for the mayor of the Kenai Peninsula Borough; and CARES Act grant coordinator for the city of Kenai, Alaska.

-Persily was widely quote in national media in 2008 criticizing his former employer, then-Governor Sarah Palin, as John McCain's choice for vice president.
+Persily was widely quoted in national media in 2008 criticizing his former employer, then-Governor Sarah Palin, as John McCain's choice for vice president.
 Until June 2008, he had worked as the Washington, DC liaison for the state government of Alaska on oil and gas, tax and other issues.
 "She's not qualified, she doesn't have the judgment, to be next in line to the president of the United States," said Persily in August 2008.

-In December 2009, Democratic Senator Mark Begich recommended Persily for the Obama administration post.
+In December 2009, Democratic senator Mark Begich recommended Persily for the Obama administration post.

 Persily returned to journalism in 2019 when he purchased the newspaper in Skagway, Alaska, and then offered to give away the Skagway News instead of running it remotely from Anchorage.

 His quest for the right candidate(s) to take over the newspaper stretched around the world, gathering more than 140 applicants from half a dozen countries.
 In early 2020 he selected two women from Alaska.
 The final transaction was done for $20 and Persily quipped, “"I’m selling it for 20 dollars because I figure I should at least get a pizza out of this".

 In January 2021, Persily repurchased the Wrangell Sentinel newspaper, looking to rebuild it for a sustainable future.
 In an interview with Wrangell's radio station he said it could be done by turning over to new owners with no debt.

 Sartorially, Persily is known for his taste in saddle shoes.